Accident and Personal Injury Attorneys

-The Vaughn Law Offices provides legal services with a commitment to excellence.
-We remain dedicated to providing the best possible representation in state, federal and tribal courts.
+The Vaughn Law Offices provides legal services with a commitment to business owners.
+We remain dedicated to providing the best possible representation in all business and personal needs.

 Recent Events:The Vaughn Law Offices is pleased to announce that Justin Vaughn has been awarded the recognition of "Best of the Best" among personal injury attorneys for the third year in a row, and "Best of the Best" among lawyers for twelve years running.

 OUR LEGAL EXPERIENCE